joshwalls/Data-Analytics-Projects/README.md

 In this project I created dataframes showing gdp and unemployment data in python.
 Then I created a dashboard that visualized how changes in gdp impact the unemployment rate.

+Project 2: Predicting Housing Prices

+In this project I analyzed and predicted housing prices through attributes such as square footage, number of bedrooms and number of floors.
+I created a dataframe containing the housing data and created a statistical summary of the data in python.
+I also cleaned the data by filling in missing values and dropping unnecessary columns from the dataframe.
+I also created a boxplot and scatterplot of the dataframe to visualize the data.
+Finally, I also fit a linear regression model to the data and calculated the R^2 value to see how well the attributes I chose predict housing prices.